hosseinhimself/Image-Captioning-Flickr/README.md

 ## Overview

 - **Dataset:** The Flickr8k dataset contains images with corresponding captions.
-The notebook guides you through the process of downloading and setting up the dataset for training.
+The notebook shows the process of downloading and setting up the dataset for training.

 - **Model Architecture:**
   - **Encoder CNN (InceptionV3):** Pretrained on ImageNet, the CNN extracts meaningful features from input images.